-We received feedback from 52 patients.
-Feedback was very positive.
+Feedback from patients we spoke with on the day was very positive.
 Patients told us that staff treated them with dignity, respect and empathy.
 We were given examples of how staff displayed these qualities including being attentive to their needs and ensuring privacy was maintained during treatment.